If you’ve ever looked in the mirror and wished your teeth were whiter and brighter, read on:

-It is important to start with the small print: tooth-whitening is legal and safe when carried out by a dentist or under the direct supervision of a dentist.
-It is illegal and ungoverned when carried out by a beautician, at a shopping centre or a wedding fair, so beware.
+It is important to start with the small print: tooth whitening is legal and safe when carried out by a dentist or under the direct supervision of a dentist.
+It is illegal and ungoverned when carried out by a beautician, at a shopping centre or at a wedding fair, so beware.
 Using the wrong product can cause irreversible harm to your teeth, including discolouration and erosion, so always consult a dentist if you are considering teeth-whitening.

 Although teeth seem solid, they are, in fact, permeable.
-This means that colours from food, drink and medicines can actually penetrate enamel and remain there long after that cup of tea or glass of wine is gone.
+This means that colours from food, drink and medicines can actually penetrate the enamel and remain there long after that cup of tea or glass of wine is gone.

-Fortunately that same permeability means that dental whitening gels can penetrate teeth and bleach out these stains.
+Fortunately, that same permeability means that dental whitening gels can penetrate teeth and bleach out these stains.

 Teeth are whitened by being covered in whitening gel for a period of hours – generally overnight.
 This is achieved by making you a “tray” that fits your mouth perfectly and holds the whitening gel against your teeth exactly where we want it to be.

-Here at Advanced Dentistry, our whitening trays are carefully constructed at a professional dental laboratory by a qualified dental technician; this ensures a well fitting tray.
+Here at Advanced Dentistry, our whitening trays are carefully constructed at a professional dental laboratory by a qualified dental technician; this ensures a well-fitting tray.

 We take time to check that the tray fits your mouth perfectly.
 We then demonstrate how to put exactly the right amount of gel into the tray and show you how to place the soft tray into your mouth at bedtime.
-We can determine how many nights you will use your tooth-whitening for and if you require any special instructions.
+We can determine how many nights you will use your tooth-whitening and if you require any special instructions.